Is it Possible to Not Only Live Long but Age Well?

 “Come on, get up, walk, exercise.
 If I can do it, you can.” ~ Roy Miller

 I would love to have your comments and questions.
-My experience only reaches to 3/4 of a century (almost); but I know it is at least possible to stay healthy and in good physical shape this long.
+My experience only reaches a little over 3/4 of a century, but I know it is at least possible to stay healthy and in good physical shape this long.
+Below is last year’s dance weekend in Mackinaw Island.